QuantumProductions/eth-lawyer/readme.md

 //Currently Metamask supports Ethereum 0.2X API.
 Make note of which documentation you're reading on the Web3 Github page as there are differences.

 //For a more complete example, check out the example folder which demonstrates displaying user Account address + balance in react, updating when a new account is switched to or Metamask is locked/unlocked.
+//This React example also showcases lawyer.canAfford(eth), to determine if the current account has a minimum of eth balance.
+The conversion from Eth to Wei is handled by the lawyer, or you can call lawyer.canAffordWei(weiAsBigNumber) using bignumber.js
-//The React example also shows the hiding + showing of a button based on the lawyer.canAfford result.
+The React example hides & shows a button based on the lawyer.canAfford result for 0.001 Ethereum.

 ```
 const EthLawyer = require('eth-lawyer');